ciacob/midi-interceptor/README.md

       1. Open __Audio MIDI Setup__.
       2. Go to __Window > Show MIDI Studio__.
       3. Double-click __IAC Driver__ and check __Device is online__.
       4. Create a new port (e.g., name it "MIDI Interceptor Output") and note the name you gave it.
+Note that "IAC Driver " might get prepended to the actual name you give there.
+You might need to provide something like, e.g., "IAC Driver MIDI Interceptor Output" instead (remember to use quotes for any argument values that contains spaces).

     * __Linux__: Depending on your distribution, there may be a built-in virtual MIDI port, or you may need to install and configure an additional package.
 Consult your distribution's documentation for details.